NadTr/blogphp/README.md

 Be sure you have PHP and composer installed.

-You need to run `composer install` to install the dependencies.

 ### Installing

+You need to run `composer install` and  `npm install`to install the dependencies.

+### Deployement

+In 3 differents terminal tabs, run
+* `docker-compose up`
+*`gulp`
+*`php -S localhost:8080 -t public`

+### Use the website

 The user registered is the admin, and you can log in with
 * username : Admin
 * password : j'aiunmotdepassegenial

-### Deployement

-Then run `docker-compose up` and in a new tab `cd public` and then `php -S localhost:8080`

 ### Known issues